How to work on the business, not just in it

 Why do leaders stay stuck in the pattern of working in the business

 Even when leaders can see this clearly, it is still hard to change.
 Part of the challenge is practical - day-to-day work is visible, immediate and urgent.
 Strategic thinking is slower and easier to postpone.
-The business will always present you with reasons why now is not the right moment to step back.
+There will always be reasons why now is not the right moment to step back.

 Part of it is structural.
 Working on the business doesn’t happen by accident.
 If there is no dedicated time for it and no rhythm around it, then it will almost always lose out to whatever is shouting loudest that week.